SaedHassan/Fullstack/README.md

 # Fullstack
-This will be the Fullstack bootcamp
-And I will be a fullstack devloper
+This will be the Fullstack bootcamp and I will be a fullstack devloper